 From Verdell the dog, Melvin learns affection.
 In the opening scenes of AGAIG, Melvin is in the process of throwing Verdell down the garbage chute.
 Having peed in the hallway one too many times, this poor pooch is told by Melvin that “…if you can make it here [in New York], you can make it anywhere” before he’s sent flying to the basement (no worries, the dog is safely found and returned in the next scene!).
 However, when Melvin is tasked with dog-sitting, he and Verdell develop a bond.
 As Verdell’s Ewok-like face begins breaking down Melvin’s hard exterior, Melvin becomes almost tolerable as the humanity, hidden deep within himself, begins to manifest.

 This opens the door to romance, which comes to him in the form of Carol (Helen Hunt), a waitress in Manhattan.
-Though she’s everything Melvin isn’t, Carol is also run down by the life she leads, struggling as a single parent and caring for her ailing son.
+Though she’s everything Melvin isn’t, Carol is also run down by the life she leads, struggling as a single parent and caring for her sick son, Spencer (Jesse James).

-When Carol finds herself having to take off work to care for her son Spencer, Melvin finds it in himself to pay for Spencer’s medical bills, a gesture, no doubt, with obligation.
+When Carol finds herself having to take off work to care for Spencer, Melvin finds it in himself to pay for Spencer’s medical bills, a gesture, no doubt, with obligation.

 Finally, Melvin is taught friendship by the most unlikely source yet, a struggling gay artist named Simon (Greg Kinnear).
 Simon is Melvin’s neighbor and is often the butt of Melvin’s classic one-liners.
 But after Simon is attacked, battered and left for dead in a robbery gone wrong, he officially hits rock bottom.
 Unable to pay his mounting medical bills, Simon must bite the bullet and ask his parents, who don’t approve of the fact that he’s gay, for money.
 Melvin agrees to drive Simon to Baltimore, but cashes in his favor to Carol to come along, scared that Simon might “…pull the stiff one-eye” on him.

 And so these three misfits – a racist old man, a gay artist without the will to live and a struggling waitress – hit the open road.